kalculos/AstralFlow/README.md

 # Feature

-1. Easy to use, for Developers and for Server Operators.
+1. Easy to use, for Developers and Server Operators.
-2. Providing immersive experience for players.
+2. Providing an immersive experience for players.
 3. Active Maintained.
-4. Data driven, easier to make extensions.
+4. Data-driven, easier to make extensions.
-5. Texture generate and auto publish
+5. Texture generate and auto-publish

 # Getting Started